Article written by Elisa - Travel Writer & Local in France

 Avignon has a long history, but it’s best known for being the city the Popes fled to in the 14th century when escaping the clutches of Rome.

 While in Avignon, Popes Benedict XII and Clement VI built a magnificent Gothic-style palace that became the Palace of the Popes or Palais des Papes.
-The Palace of the Popes is one of the largest civil buildings in the world and one of the top attractions in Avignon.
+The Palace of the Popes is the largest Gothic palace in all of Europe and one of the top attractions in Avignon.

 This city was also named a European Capital of Culture in 2000 and is filled with cinemas, theaters, and art galleries, as well as the world-famous Avignon Theatre Festival, held in July.